wso2/docs-is/en/docs/guides/access-delegation/mutual-tls-for-oauth-clients.md

 WSO2 Identity Server currently supports the approach that uses self-signed certificates.

-Let's try configuring mutual TLS in WSO2 Identity Server and test with a sample.
+Let's try configuring mutual TLS in WSO2 Identity Server and test it with a sample.

 ## Pre-requisites
 - You need to disable the mutual SSL authenticator.